jacron/jc-tab-autocomplete/README.md

 - tabautocomplete.js

+Add the module as a dependency to your aplication, e.g.

+    angular.module('myApp', [
+        'jcTabAutocompleteModule'
+    ]);

 For the demo to work, install acservice as a vhost. http://acservice should serve index.php.
 Then go to http://acservice in your browser.
 If you see a usage page, jc-tab-autocomplete should work fine.